-With the right insurance coverage, your business can rebound from a lawsuit, cyberattacks, and other risks you face every day.
-These policies provide crucial financial protection for technology businesses.
+With the right insurance coverage, your business can rebound from financial losses after a lawsuit, cyberattack, or other incident.
+These policies provide crucial liability coverage for technology businesses and startups.

 This policy covers legal costs related to work performance, such as a programmer who misses a deadline.
-It's also called tech E&O or technology professional liability insurance.
+It's also called tech E&O.

 This technology insurance helps IT businesses survive data breaches and cyberattacks by paying for client notification costs, legal fees, and other related expenses.